-A roommate saw Uekman playing video games about an hour earlier, "and he appeared to be in good health," the university said.
+A roommate last saw Uekman playing video games about an hour earlier, "and he appeared to be in good health," the university said.
 An autopsy will be performed.

 Uekman, of Little Rock, "was living his dream of going to the U of A and playing football for the Razorbacks," parents Danny and Michelle Uekman said in a statement released through the school.
 He appeared in nine games for the 10-1 Arkansas squad this season.